ValveSoftware/openvr/docs/Driver_API_Documentation.md

 }
 ```

-## resources/settings/default.vrsettings
+### resources/settings/default.vrsettings

-The `default.vrsettings` file provides default settings values for the keys it defines.
-You **should not** modify this
+The `default.vrsettings` file provides default settings values for the driver.
+The file **should not** be modified by
-file directly.
-Instead, see [IVRSettings](#ivrsettings) for the interface to modify settings. `IVRSettings` writes
+users and should only provide default driver setting values which can then later be configured using the
-values to `steamvr.vrsettings`.
+[IVRSettings](#ivrsettings) interface. `IVRSettings` writes updated setting values to `steamvr.vrsettings`.

 Drivers **should** provide a `default.vrsettings` file to ship with the driver, which **must** be located
 in `<driver_name>/resources/settings/default.vrsettings`.
 This file provides a default set of settings which will be